 Just like I said in this post, if I’m looking at anything but a white kitchen, I can tell you within five years when it was installed.

-Okay, so how do we fix this dilemma?
+Okay, so how do we fix this decorating dilemma?

-However, this would not work when you got back around to your dining room because it looks like you’ve got a more earthy granite countertop there.
-This dictates that you paint your kitchen an off-white or creamy shade.
+However, this would not work when you got back around to your dining room because it looks like you’ve got a more earthy granite countertop in there.
+The earthy granite dictates that you paint your kitchen an off-white or creamy paint colour.

 If you paint your cabinets grey and leave your dining room as is, it will look like “brown trend over here, grey trend over there.”